vvr-hub/playwright-bdd-example/README.md

 ### 🔒 Setting Up OWASP ZAP for Security Testing

-#### 1️⃣ Download and Install OWASP ZAP
+#### 1️⃣ Install OWASP ZAP
-- Download from the official website.
+- Download from the official website and install it.
-- Install it on your system.
+- For Mac OS, open the downloaded `.dmg` file and move `ZAP.app` to the `/Applications` folder.

 #### 2️⃣ Set OWASP ZAP Path in `.zshrc`
 For Mac, add the following to `~/.zshrc`: